Doonesbury by Garry Trudeau for March 14, 2012

 85. Missing large

-genelass Premium Member about 12 years ago
+genelass Premium Member over 12 years ago

 You go, GT!
 Nail their sorry hides to the wall.